Pests And Bugs Control For Outdoor Marijuana Plants

-Outdoor marijuana growing – Bugs and pest control
+Outdoor pest control

-Marijuana bugs and pest control
+Outdoor pest control

 During the first two months, as you are watering and paying attention to the myriad other problems that might be hindering growth, make sure that pests are kept under control.
 The insects that you’ll want to pay the most attention to are slugs, snails, caterpillars, leaf-eating insects, and beetles.
 There are a few different means by which you can control these pests, using natural and artificial pesticides and repellents.
 Obviously, since you are going to be smoking the flowers of these plants later, you want to pay special attention to the chemicals with which you treat them.